-24 Super Bowl Recipe Ideas For A Perfect Game Day
+42 Super Bowl Recipe Ideas For A Perfect Game Day - Chatelaine

 Photo, John Cullen.

+If you only have room for one dip, make this the one.
+Oozy, cheesy with a little hit of jalapeno, this is perfect for kicking back to watch the game.
+Get our southwest corn and bean cream cheese dip.

+These plant-based nuggets are made with smoked tofu and pasta.
+Serve them with our homemade maple bbq sauce, just like your favourite fast food joint.
+Get our vegan 'chicken' nuggets recipe.

-These poppers can be stuffed, covered and refigerated up to a day ahead of time, so you can focus on getting your place party ready the day of.
-Get the jalepeño poppers recipe.
+These poppers can be stuffed, covered and refrigerated up to a day ahead of time.
+Get our jalepeño poppers recipe.

 Photo, Angus Fergusson.

-Our crunchy baked onion rings are 100 percent guilt-free and delicious.
+Our crunchy baked onion rings are so good, you won't believe they skipped a dunk in the deep fryer.
 Get our onion rings recipe.

 Photo, Roberto Caruso.